Taxation of Employee Compensation: Federal

 Author: Alice Gilman

-- Employees who drive company vehicles on business and who substantiate their business use under the accountable plan rules have a tax-free working condition fringe benefit.
-Under most circumstances, employees' personal use of company vehicles is subject to FIT and FICA tax withholding and to FUTA tax.
+- Employees who drive company vehicles on business and who substantiate their business use under the accountable plan rules receive a tax-free working condition fringe benefit.
+Under most circumstances, an employee's personal use of company vehicles is subject to FIT and FICA tax withholding and to FUTA tax.
 See Personal Use of Employer-Provided Vehicles; Withholding on Employer-Provided Benefits.

-- Although employees' pay and bonuses, including back pay and retroactive wage increases, are always subject to FIT and FICA tax withholding and to FUTA, special payroll tax rules exclude from taxation incentive payments salespersons receive.
-In addition, employees who receive certain awards and prizes, and employees who receive incentive stock options and options under qualified employee plans, do not receive taxable income when they exercise their options and buy company stock.
+- An employee's pay and bonuses, including back pay and retroactive wage increases, are always subject to FIT and FICA tax withholding and to FUTA tax.
+However, incentive payments a salesperson receives are excluded from taxation.
+In addition, certain employee awards and prizes are not taxable income to the recipient employees.
+And employees who receive incentive stock options and options under qualified employee plans are not taxed on the income they receive when they exercise their options and buy company stock.
 See Taxability of Other Employer Payments.

-- Special income tax withholding rules apply to taxable fringe benefits.
-In addition, special annual employee reporting rules apply to many fringe benefits.
+- Special withholding and reporting rules apply to many types of fringe benefits.
 See Withholding on Employer-Provided Benefits.

 The following states have additional requirements for this topic under applicable state law.